oc4tche/doenerium6969-undualhooked/README.md

 <a id="top"></a>
 <h1 align="center">
-💎 NEW TELEGRAM
-    <br>      JOIN -> t.me/vatfraudster
+💎 TELEGRAM CHANNEL -> t.me/vatfraudster
 </h1>
 <br>

 <h1 align="center">
-💎 FIX DETECTS AND UPDATE WALLET INJECT AT 50 MEMBERS ON TELEGRAM 😉
+💎 I WILL FIX THE DETECTIONS AND UPDATE THE WALLET INJECTION AND PUT A NEW METHOD TO COLLECT CHROMIUM COOKIES TO 50 MEMBERS ON TELEGRAM 😉
 </h1>

 ## important to know!!